cristianofromagio/bookmarklets/README.md

 # Bookmarklets

-This is a collection of bookmarklets I've used for web development.
+This is a collection of bookmarklets I've created to help with web development and having fun.

 ## Usage